lucee/lucee-docs/README.md

 ## Pitch in

+There is a lot of work to do.
+The issues list can be found here: https://bitbucket.org/lucee/documentation/issues.

 ### Formatting of the website

 The source code for building the HTML website can be found at `./builders/html/`.
 The build process will call `./builders/html/Builder.cfc$build()` and hopefully you should be able to follow the logic from there (and/or figure out what you want to edit based on the folder and file structure).